EpsilonSolutions/netscaler-command-reference/docs/dns/dns-naptrrec/dns-naptrrec.md

 domain name and all other naptr record attributes as was supplied during the add command.
 Minimum value: 1
 Maximum value: 65535

+<b>ecsSubnet</b>
+Subnet for which the cached NAPTR record need to be removed.

 <b>preference</b>
 An integer specifying the preference of this NAPTR among NAPTR records having same order. lower the number, higher the preference.